isomerpages/pmo-nccs/media/speeches/_posts/2025-02-28-post-Speech by Senior Minister Teo Chee Hean at the Committee of Supply Debate 2025.md

 will even result in any meaningful change, without the participation of bigger players.</p>
 <p>Singapore’s Climate Ambassador, Mr Ravi Menon, gave a speech a week ago
-at Temasek’s Ecosperity Conversations.
-It provides a succinct and clear assessment of the global state of play on climate change.
+at Temasek’s Ecosperity Conversations.<sup>1</sup> It provides a succinct and clear assessment of the global state of play on climate change.
 I recommend that Members read it.</p>
 <p>Ambassador Menon pointed out that the main drivers of climate action are
 politics, economics, and nature.
 I have touched on the political headwinds, so let us examine the other two.</p>